AdamBedel/Arden-Vul/README.md

       - 3:     -3
   3. Choose a class from below and write down their class features, as they are listed in the handbook.
 Some are changed as described.
 There are no minimum required scores or "Prime Requisites".
       - _Assassin_: Use a d6 hit die instead of a d4
       - _Bard_: Start with Mythric as a language.
-Use the _Cleric_ spell list instead of the _Druid_ list.
       - _Cleric_: Must choose a god from the "Gods and People of Magae" document
       - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps*.
 Increase constitution modifier by 1.
       - _Elf_: Start with a spellbook containing Read Magic and 1 player-chosen spell.
 Lose *Detect Secret Doors*